-We suppose that the system model can be defined through known functions.
-Our system model imposes no constraints on the noise model and also the system input can be dependent on the system noise.
+We suppose that the system model has been defined through the some known functions.
+We impose no constraints on the noise or the input distributions.
 Moreover, the system input is allowed to be a function of the system output and hence the system parameters, which may occur for example in the presence of feedback.

-Comparing with the statistical description of the input-output relation of the systems, reported in the literature, our functional approach gives more insights into the interactions of the system's elements (see Section~\ref{System Model}).
+\item We introduce the notion of MI variation in Theorem~\ref{Theorem General} and Corollary~\ref{Theorem 299}, which hold for any stochastic systems with continuous system input and system output.

-\item For the aforementioned general system model, we obtain the gradient of mutual information with respect to the system parameters in Theorem~\ref{Theorem 301} and the impact of these parameters on the gradient is considered.
+\item For the aforementioned system model, we obtain a general expression for the gradient of MI with respect to the system parameters in Theorem~\ref{Theorem 301}.